MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **Data_DownloadSuccess** - A Boolean flag that indicates whether APK Expansion files download is successful, whenever we attempt a download during app boot.

+#### Office.Android.EarlyTelemetry.NoteCreated

+Critical signal that is used to monitor the ability of Sticky Notes users to create notes in the app.
+Telemetry is used to ensure critical regression detection for OneNote app and service health.
+If users can’t create a note, this would trigger a high severity incident.

+The following fields are collected:

+- **IsExportable** - A flag indicating whether this event was a result of a user action or not.
+Should be set to True as NoteCreated is a user-triggered action.

+- **NoteLocalId** - Distinguishable unique identifier assigned to a note at the time of a user creates the note within the app.

+- **StickyNotes-SDKVersion** - Version number indicating the version of Sticky Notes the user is using.
+Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.

+#### Office.Android.EarlyTelemetry.NoteViewed

+Critical signal that is used to monitor the ability of Sticky Notes users to view notes in the app.
+Telemetry is used to ensure critical regression detection for OneNote app and service health.
+If users can’t view their notes, this would trigger a high severity incident.

+The following fields are collected:

+- **HasImages** - A flag indicating whether the note viewed has images stored in it.

+- **IsExportable** - A flag indicating whether this event was a result of a user action or not.
+Should be set to True as NoteViewed is a user-triggered action.

+- **NoteLocalId** - Distinguishable unique identifier assigned to a note at the time a user creates the note within the app.

+- **StickyNotes-SDKVersion** - Version number indicating the version of Sticky Notes the user is using.
+Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.

 #### Office.Android.Intune.IntuneComplianceRequest